morimekta/providence/providence-core-server/src/site/markdown/index.md

 The class to note here is the `ProvidenceServlet`.
-The processor servlet is designed to handle two different cases, the "standard" thrift way where the internal implementation of the service is insulated from the transport layer, and a "web servlet" variant, where each HTTP request generate a new processor instance using the `ProcessorProvider` interface.
+The processor servlet is designed to handle two different cases, the "standard" thrift way where the internal implementation of the service is insulated from the transport layer, and a "web servlet" variant, where each HTTP request generates a new processor instance using the `ProcessorProvider` interface.
 This way the providence servlet can react to out-of-bound context information, e.g. results from Geo IP filtering, HTTP authorization, etc. E.g.: